-During 2020, the Trust's Basin Property Remediation Program (BPRP) remediated eight properties and sampled five including residential and commercial properties, rights-of way, and private drinking water sources.
-Properties remaining to be sampled and/or remediated in the Upper and Lower Basin are those whose owners have refused access or have been unresponsive to repeated contact attempts by the Trust and IDEQ.
+During 2021, the Trust's Basin Property Remediation Program (BPRP) remediated two properties and sampled five including residential, rights-of way, and private drinking water sources.
+Properties remaining to be sampled and/or remediated in the Upper and Lower Basin are those whose owners have refused access or have been unresponsive to repeated contact attempts by the CDA Trust and IDEQ.

-The goal for 2021 is to complete sampling and remediation if sampling results are above actions levels on parcels whose owners have granted access.
-Currently, about 213 properties in the Upper and Lower Basin require sampling and 40 properties require remediation based on previous sampling.
-A total of 3925 properties in the Basin and 3236 properties in the Box have been remediated at the conclusion of 2020.
-Eight properties in the Box remain to be remediated once owners grant access.
+The goal for 2022 is to complete sampling and remediation if sampling results are above actions levels on parcels whose owners have granted access.
+Currently, about 211 properties in the Upper and Lower Basin require sampling and 40 properties require remediation based on previous sampling.
+A total of 3928 properties in the Basin and 3236 properties in the Box have been remediated at the conclusion of 2021.
+Nine properties in the Box remain to be remediated once owners grant access.

-In 2021, EPA will continue to direct and oversee the Trust's BPRP work.
+In 2022, EPA will continue to direct and oversee the CDA Trust BPRP work.
 IDEQ will continue an oversight and coordination role initiated in 2015 and will continue to encourage property owner hold outs to have their properties sampled and remediated, if necessary.